vuejs/vuefire/docs/guide/options-api-realtime-data.md

 // using a boolean value for reset await this.$databaseBind('user', userRef) this.$databaseBind('user', otherUserRef, { reset: true })
-// while the user is fetched
+// before the user has been fetched for the first time, you will have
 // this.user === null
 ```